shabbyrobe/amiss/README.rst

 project.org>`_, the dated interface of `Propel <http://www.propelorm.org/>`_, or the tight coupling of your favourite framework's own model layer.

-It is unapologetic about being `stupid, simple and fast`, and is completely aware that something is **Amiss**.
+It is unapologetic about being `stupid, simple and fast`.

 Documentation